ymunemasa/data-tutorials/tutorials/hortonworks/analyze-server-log-data/tutorial.md

 *   **Compliance** – Large organizations are bound by regulations such as HIPAA and Sarbanes-Oxley.
 How can IT administrators prepare for system audits?

 In this tutorial, we will focus on a network security use case.
 Specifically, we will look at how Apache Hadoop can help the administrator of a large enterprise network diagnose and respond to a distributed denial-of-service attack.

+### What Is Apache Flume?

+**A service for streaming logs into Hadoop**.
+Apache Flume is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of streaming data into the Hadoop Distributed File System (HDFS).
+It has a simple and flexible architecture based on streaming data flows; and is robust and fault tolerant with tunable reliability mechanisms for failover and recovery.

+**What Flume Does**.
+Flume lets Hadoop users make the most of valuable log data.
+Specifically, Flume allows users to:

+*   **Stream data from multiple sources** into Hadoop for analysis
+*   **Collect high-volume Web logs**in real time
+*   **Insulate** themselves from transient spikes when the rate of incoming data exceeds the rate at which data can be written to the destination
+*   **Guarantee data delivery**
+*   **Scale horizontally** to handle additional data volume

+**How Flume Works**.
+Flume's high-level architecture is focused on delivering a streamlined codebase that is easy-to-use and easy-to-extend.
+The project team has designed Flume with the following components:

+*   **Event** – a singular unit of data that is transported by Flume (typically a single log entry)
+*   **Source** – the entity through which data enters into Flume.
+Sources either actively poll for data or passively wait for data to be delivered to them.
+A variety of sources allow data to be collected, such as log4j logs and syslogs.
+*   **Sink** – the entity that delivers the data to the destination.
+A variety of sinks allow data to be streamed to a range of destinations.
+One example is the HDFS sink that writes events to HDFS.
+*   **Channel** – the conduit between the Source and the Sink.
+Sources ingest events into the channel and the sinks drain the channel.
+*   **Agent** – any physical Java virtual machine running Flume.
+It is a collection of sources, sinks and channels.
+*   **Client** – produces and transmits the Event to the Source operating within the Agent

+A flow in Flume starts from the Client.
+The Client transmits the event to a Source operating within the Agent.
+The Source receiving this event then delivers it to one or more Channels.
+These Channels are drained by one or more Sinks operating within the same Agent.
+Channels allow decoupling of ingestion rate from drain rate using the familiar producer-consumer model of data exchange.
+When spikes in client side activity cause data to be generated faster than what the provisioned capacity on the destination can handle, the channel size increases.
+This allows sources to continue normal operation for the duration of the spike.
+Flume agents can be chained together by connecting the sink of one agent to the source of another agent.
+This enables the creation of complex dataflow topologies.

+**Reliability & Scaling**.
+Flume is designed to be highly reliable, thereby no data is lost during normal operation.
+Flume also supports dynamic reconfiguration without the need for a restart, which allows for reduction in the downtime for flume agents.
+Flume is architected to be fully distributed with no central coordination point.
+Each agent runs independent of others with no inherent single point of failure.
+Flume also features built-in support for load balancing and failover.
+Flume's fully decentralized architecture also plays a key role in its ability to scale.
+Since each agent runs independently, Flume can be scaled horizontally with ease.

+**Note:** For more in-depth information about Flume, see **Appendix A: Collecting Data in the Events Log.**

 ### Prerequisites: